ericleasemorgan/reader-sentences/README.md

 * `./bin/search-with-keywords.sh` - just like `./bin/search-with-unigrams.sh` but identifies the given carrel's N-most frequent keywords instead of unigrams

-* `./bin/search-with-entities.sh` - given the name of a carrel, the value "PERSON" or "ORG", an integer (N), and another integer (D), identify the given carrel's N-most frequent persons or organizations, uses them as the query for `./bin/search.py`, and returns D sentences
+* `./bin/search-with-entities.sh` - given the name of a carrel, a value of "PERSON" or of "ORG", an integer (N), and another integer (D), identify the given carrel's N-most frequent persons or organizations, uses them as the query for `./bin/search.py`, and returns D sentences

-* `./bin/search-with-semantics.sh` - given a carrel, a word, an integer (I), and other integer (D), identify the N-most semantically related words to the given word, uses the given word and the related words as the query to `./bin/search.py`, and returns D sentences
+* `./bin/search-with-semantics.sh` - given a carrel, a word, an integer (I), and other integer (D), identify the I-most semantically related words to the given word, uses the given word and the related words as the query to `./bin/search.py`, and returns D sentences

 In natural language processing, a set of stop words is a list of words with no or little importance.
 Examples usually include the words "the", "a", "an", "of", etc. Conversely, one might articulate a list of very useful words -- word of great significance.
 Such a set of words is sometimes called a "lexicon".
 If you create a file named `./etc/lexicon.txt` within your study carrel(s), then the following scripts will use that file as they query part of the input: